 On the other hand, if you don’t change your negative outlook, the stronger it’ll grow.

 7. Design your life’s master plan

 What is your ultimate goal in life?
 Why do you want it?
 Write down your “master plan” of everything you want to do in the future.

 Then break that list down to what you’ll do each month, then to each week.
-Writing what you need to do will make you more productive and increase the chance that you reach their goal.
+Writing what you need to do will make you more productive and increase your chance of reaching your goal.

 When you write what you want to do, then your subconscious sees it.
 Remember, it understands what it sees and feels.
 Furthermore, it speaks to you the loudest while you’re dreaming.
-That’s why you should always plan what you need to do the day before, so it can help you to work on them the next day.
+That’s why you should always plan what you need to do the day before, so your subconscious can prepare you to work on them the next day.

 For example, if you asked someone to go out with you, and they devastated you by saying no, you might give up on dating.
 You feel it’s safer to stagnate for a lifetime.